fictjs/fict/README.md

 ## FAQ

 **Is Fict production-ready?**
-Beta.
+Alpha.
 Core is stable, but expect edge cases.
 Test thoroughly for critical apps.

 **Does Fict use a virtual DOM?**
 No. Components run once.
-JSX compiles to direct DOM operations.

 **How does Fict handle arrays?**
 Default: immutable style (`todos = [...todos, newTodo]`).
-For deep mutations, use `$store` from `fict/plus`.
+For deep mutations, you can use spread operation to create new immutable data, or use Immer/Mutative, or use `$store` from `fict/plus`.

 **Can I use existing React components?**
 Not directly.
 Fict compiles to DOM operations, not React elements.